Tokittoo/PigOS/Scripts/pigosvm/README.md

 ## First-Time Setup

-When you run a new branch/commit for the first time, hydevm will:
+When you run a new branch/commit for the first time, pigosvm will:

 1. **OS Detection**: Automatically detects your OS and checks dependencies
 2. **Dependency Installation**: (Arch only) Prompts to install missing packages
 3. **VM Setup**: Shows a VM window with setup instructions
-4. **HyDE Installation**: You'll need to:
+4. **PigOS Installation**: You'll need to:
    - Login as `arch` / `arch`
    - Run the provided curl command to download and execute the setup script
    - Wait for HyDE installation to complete